 A laugh, quickly smothered, reminded him of the room’s other occupant.
 At the short end of the table sat Sir William’s secretary, a young woman named Rosalind Agate.

-Nathaniel had met her only once before, when she had been in his father’s employment no more than a month.
+Nathaniel had met her only once before, for she had been in his father’s employment no more than a month.
 Sir William did not mind a female secretary after being aided so long by his daughter Hannah—especially when his three previous male secretaries had, as he put it, “hardly known the arse end of a horse from the front.”

-Miss Agate made a neat ruddy-haired figure in a print gown that covered her almost from chin to wrist and down to the floor.
+Miss Agate made a neat brown-haired figure in a print gown that covered her almost from chin to wrist and down to the floor.
 Nathaniel had an impression of forthright green eyes, wide cheekbones, and a quick twist of a smile before she returned to her work, quill racing across a sheet of foolscap.

 He smiled back—but a tense silence fell, and after a moment, so did his grin.
 “All right.
 I can tell something is wrong.
 What is it?”